Ursinus College: 20th Century

-In 1921, the first aerial photograph of Ursinus was taken, by future college president D.L.
-Helfferich, and was published in the 1921 Ruby.

-J.D.
-Salinger enrolled at Ursinus for the 1938 fall semester and only spent one semester there before leaving."In 1938, Jerome D. Salinger, described as gallant and charming, came from New York City and lived in Ursinus’s Curtis Hall.
-He wrote a column in the student newspaper called “The Skipped Diploma,” but did not return for spring semester.
-The author of The Catcher in the Rye and other works later spoke fondly of Ursinus."

-At the start of the US's involvement in World War II, Ursinus' male enrolment decreased from 535 to 350 students.
+At the start of the US's involvement in World War II, Ursinus' male enrollment decreased from 535 to 350 students.
 During the war, Ursinus made a concerted effort to bring in military students from across the country, even acquiring a Naval V-12 unit.
 It also accepted 3 students between 1939 and 1940 who were exiled from Austria and Germany because of the war.

 In 1988, the F.W.
 Olin Foundation awarded a $5.37 million grant to Ursinus to construct a humanities building.

 The Philip and Muriel Berman Museum of Art opened on campus in 1989.

-Phi Beta Kappa invited Ursinus into its ranks in 1992.
-At the time, only 242 of the nation's 3,500 colleges and universities had gained acceptance into the group.

-Ursinus joined the Centennial Conference at its inception in 1993, a regional athletic conference, consisting of Swarthmore College, Bryn Mawr College, Haverford College, Dickinson College, Gettysburg College, Johns Hopkins University, Franklin & Marshall College and others.
+Ursinus joined the Centennial Conference at its inception in 1993, a regional athletic conference, consisting of Swarthmore College, Bryn Mawr College, Haverford College, Dickinson College, Gettysburg College, Johns Hopkins University, Franklin & Marshall College, and others.

-In 1995, the college appointed Dr. John Strassburger as its 12th president, the first president from outside the Ursinus alumni group.
-Under President Strassburger, Ursinus initiated the Summer Fellows program in which selected students worked on individualized research projects with faculty advisors.
-During President Strassburger's tenure as president, Ursinus became affiliated with numerous prestigious groups such as the Annapolis Group, the Watson Foundation, the Kemper Scholars group and Project Pericles.
+In 1995, the college appointed John Strassburger as its 12th president, the first president from outside the Ursinus alumni group.
+During Strassburger's tenure as president, Ursinus became affiliated with numerous prestigious groups such as the Annapolis Group, the Watson Foundation, the Kemper Scholars group, and Project Pericles.